MunroRoss/Bank-Marketing-Campaign-Analysis/README.md

 The first section covers Exploratory Data Analysis, and the second part involves model training and evaluation.
 All analysis and training were done using R.

+# Dataset

+The Dataset used for this exercise is a sample based on the marketing campaign of a Portuguese banking institution.
+It provides 20 input features for each observation and a target column, named “y”, with a binary category of “yes” or “no” on the result of selling a term deposit.
+The dataset used for this problem was provided by the UoE online and various samples including the original dataset can be found on the UCI Machine learning repository [here](https://archive.ics.uci.edu/dataset/222/bank+marketing).

 # Technologies
 * R
 * tidyverse